 Research and Curatorial Interests

-Nana’s work primarily centres around three themes:
+Nana’s work primarily centres around four themes:

 Cultural Shifts and how they articulate themselves through the intersections of Art, Politics and Popular Culture,